Young Athletes at Risk for Concussions

 Why the increase?
 Have sports gotten rougher, or have coaches and parents just become more aware of head injuries?
 The answer is both.
 Part of this dramatic increase stems from the fact that sports are becoming more intense than in years past, in both practice and competitions.
 Parents and coaches have also become more aware of brain injuries and their symptoms, making it more common for children to be sent to the hospital.
 And more children and teenagers are getting involved in sports than ever before, with the National Federation of State High School Associations reporting that almost 7.6 million students play high school sports.
 All of these reasons combined contribute to the increase in reported concussions.

 The American Academy of Pediatrics (AAP) indentified football as the sport with the most head injuries, accounting for 6 out of every 10 reported cases.
 Soccer, hockey, and lacrosse are also considered sports with a high concussion or head injury rate.

 A concussion is a head injury that causes bruising to the brain.
 Concussions do not cause bleeding of the brain or structural damage to the skull, and can occur with or without loss of consciousness.
 The AAP uses a grading scale to determine the severity, with a grade one concussion being considered a mild injury that doesn't knock the child out, to a grade three that results in loss of consciousness and memory loss.

 Sustaining a concussion is a serious matter at any age, but children are especially susceptible to serious complications because their brains are still developing.
 Second impact syndrome, when the child sustains a second concussion before the first has completely healed, is one of the most serious risks that a child athlete faces.

-General symptoms to look for when a suspected concussion occurs include:
+In addition to the King-Devick test, general symptoms to look for when a suspected concussion occurs include: